sedmehdi2003/C-sharp/README.md

 4/29/2024 SedMehdi Khalili

 update-->
-now that i learned professional C# programming im done with C# and its time to learn .NET core.\n 7/15/2024 SedMehdi Khalili
+now that i learned professional C# programming im done with C# and its time to learn .NET core.
+7/15/2024 SedMehdi Khalili